Prisma

 To adapt to more Prisma types, we can extend GQLoom to add more type mappings.

-import { GraphQLDateTime } from 'graphql-scalars'
+import { GraphQLDateTime, GraphQLJSON } from 'graphql-scalars'

 import { PrismaWeaver } from '@gqloom/prisma'